bright2227/Dueling-DQN-for-trading/README.md

 Assume all money can be divide by stock price.

-If model acts Buy, exchanges all the money into stocks, opposite to 'Sell'.
+If model acts Buy, exchanges all the money into stocks, in contrast to 'Sell'.